synfron/ReshaperForBurp.docs/ScriptingLibrary.md

 thenType - BuildHttpMessage, Break, DeleteValue, DeleteVariable, Drop, Highlight, Log, ParseHttpMessage, SendRequest, SendTo, SetEventDirection, SetValue, or SetVariable

 thenData - Object containing the properties for the Then action.
 See below.
+Note, the fields that are used or required for each type match the display of fields in the UI.

 BuildHttpMessage
 ```